rutherford-nj/www.rutherfordboronj.com/upcoming-events.md

 **• For Adults!**

-- Aerobics –Tues and Fridays at Tamblyn Field Civic Center at 5:30-6:30 AM 8 weeks-$40 one class a week, $80 for two classes a week
+- Aerobics – Tues and Fridays at Tamblyn Field Civic Center at 5:30-6:30 AM

 - Yoga-  Mondays and Thursdays at Tryon Field
-8 weeks-$40 one class a week, $80 for two classes a week

 - Tennis Lessons-Sundays at Memorial Field at 10:00 AM

-$70 for 6 -one hour lessons (Intermediate)

-$60 for 6-one hour lessons (Beginner)

 [Click here for more information](/departments/recreation/sports-and-activities/adult-catalog/)

-**• Ladies Fall Volleyball Sign-ups have started.**

-All rosters and payments are due by August 24th, 2018.

-- Teams with 10 or more current residents will pay $250.00

-- Teams with less than 10 current residents will pay $350.00

-There is limit of 16 teams in the league and priority will be given to teams from last year.
-(Must be at least 18 years old and post high school).
-There will be a captain’s meeting on September 5 th .
+**Join us!
+The Mayor's Wellness Bike Ride**

+When:  Monday, August 27th 2018

+Time: 6:30pm – 7:15pm

+Where: Meet at the Rutherford Borough Hall parking lot @ 176 Park Ave

+Rain date: Tuesday, August 28 th at 6:00PM

+Reminder – please wear your helmet!!

+Thank you to the Rutherford Police Department for escorting the Mayor’s Wellness Bike Rides!!!

 **• SAVE THE DATES!
 More details to follow…**